-- 6.1 The Race Committee will allocate boats to a division or class for a Series or race. - 6.2 To form a division or class there shall be a minimum of 5 boats or a number at the discretion of the Racing Committee.
+- The Race Committee will allocate boats to a division or class for a Series or race.
+6.1 - 6.2 The minimum number of entries in a division/class shall be 5 boats unless otherwise determined by the Racing Executive of CYCSA.
+Formation of a Division or Class shall be at the discretion of the Racing Committee.